pliang279/MultiBench/README.md

 python examples_robust/healthcare/mimic_baseline_robust.py
 ```

-We visualize the experiment results using two metrics, relative and effective robustness, as well a combination of both.
+We visualize the experiment results using two metrics, relative and effective robustness, as well as a combination of both.
 These plots indicate the tradeoff between accuracy and robustness:
 ![](/examples_robust/robustness_plots.png)

 ## References